 But I grew up in the countryside.
-And I sometimes miss the idea of the childhoods you read about in storybooks.
+And I sometimes miss the kind of childhoods you read about in storybooks.

 The Little House in the Prairie, mend-and-make-do style of subsistence living, where families exist hand-in-hand with nature, at the mercy of the elements.
 Or an Anne of Green Gables, country-cottage upbringing, with stunningly beautiful scenery that nourishes the vibrant imagination of a young orphan child.

 Last weekend, we visited Wales, where I grew up.
 Of course, in reality, my childhood was probably not too dissimilar to that of a townie kid.
 I watched loads of telly and spent hours cooped up indoors, reading avidly.
 But I wonder whether Austin and Gwen, raised in a city, will have many moments where storybooks and reality seem to collide, like the one described by Helen Braid in her poetic blog .

 When my surroundings match those of a book I’m reading, it leaves a deeper imprint, and stays in the imagination for longer.
 On going back to familiar landscapes, the story also returns – vividly.
 So, for me, the Welsh countryside is the place of many magical tales I read as a child, usually drawn from Celtic, Arthurian or Norse mythology.